In nearby neighborhoods, people are waiting to know Christ

 Gabriel then prayed to receive Christ by faith.
 He shared his phone number with the evangelists so they could pass it along to local Stadium Drive Baptist Church, which will follow up with him in discipleship.

-Though neither of these two people with whom Leeds and Jung connected knew the full Gospel before these encounters, the soil of their hearts had already been tilled and seeds had already been planted.
+Though neither of these two people with whom Leeds and Kim connected knew the full Gospel before these encounters, the soil of their hearts had already been tilled and seeds had already been planted.
 They only needed someone to take them the rest of the way in knowing the full truth of the Gospel, and when an invitation was subsequently extended, they accepted.
 As a result of these witnessing encounters, their eternal fate is now secure.